ockertbotha/java-dev-on-ubuntu/README.md

 # java-dev-on-ubuntu
-Setting up a Java development environment on Ubuntu desktop.
+Setting up a basic Java development environment on Ubuntu desktop.

-Our current development environment is going to consist of:
+Our development environment is going to consist of:
 1. Ubuntu 18.04 LTS
 2. asdf version manager with Java extensions
-3. Eclipse with git integration
+3. Eclipse
+4. Version Control with Git and Eclipse EGit

+### Coming Soon - Other Guides
+> Off of the back of this guide I hope to make a few more available in
+> particular to cover SSH access and which git GUI tool to use in Windows.

 ## 1. Ubuntu 18.04 LTS
 This guide is not going to cover the installation and configuration of the OS